Confusing Words in English: 46 English Word Pairs That Confuse Even Native Speakers

 English words like these can be very confusing, can’t they?

-Fortunately, knowing the differences makes it easier to avoid making mistakes.
-Especially when you’re speaking English, most people won’t notice if you mix up these similar sounding words.
+Fortunately, knowing their differences makes it easier to avoid making mistakes.
+When you’re speaking English, most people won’t notice if you mix up these similar sounding words.
 In fact, native speakers do it all time.
 But when you’re writing, you should look out for these words and be careful that you’re using the correct one.

 Remember to double check your spelling and think about the situation you’re in.
 Did you say something nice to someone?
 That was a compliment, not complement.
 Are you resigning from your job, or are you re-signing?
 Being aware of the differences in context can help you avoid any mistakes.
 Context (along with practice) is key!

 Certain language learning programs can help with context-based practice.
 One example is FluentU, which uses authentic English videos equipped with interactive subtitles so you can see which word is being used at the appropriate time.
 You can click on a word to see its definition and example usages in sentences and other clips, then review spelling and speaking vocabulary with quizzes.

 Constant exposure really is the best way to master these words.
 Once you’re confident with them, feel free to show off your knowledge to the native speakers who still fall for these words’ tricks!